litexlang/litex-official-documents/Tutorial/Basic_Knowledge.md

 some comment
 some comment
 """

+"
+Multi-line comment start with ", or any number of " except two can be translated to markdown style comment in display.
+"

+""
+Multi-line comment start with "" can be translated to LaTeX style comment in display; ""
 ```

 Comments are very helpful for you to understand the code and for the system to check your code.